Introduction

 • Decode the instruction to confirm the operation.

-• Perform the ALU based addition with R1 and buffer register, store the result in R1.
+• Perform the ALU-based addition with R1 and buffer register, and store the result in R1.

 Thus, we may have to execute the instruction in several steps and each micro-operation can be completed in one clock period, although some micro-operations also require memory read/write that may take more time.